neuroinformatics-unit/gsoc/GSoC-2025/datashuttle:Extend the functionality to the TUI (Sumana).md

 - **Availability**
 ## GSoC
 - **GSoC experience**
-- **Are you also applying to projects with other organisations in GSoC 2025?**
+- **Are you also applying to projects with other organisations in GSoC 2025?** <br/>
+I looked for many Organisations working on various domains before concluding my search to datashuttle.
+I have made great connections contributing here and allocated majority of time and energy understanding the project.
+I also liked a project in UC-OSPO org so I may submit one proposal there too (just for the satisfaction), but I am not sure of it.
+I really want to work for `Extend the functionality of the Terminal User Interface` project this summer and it will be my top priority.